 Germany’s own LNG import terminal

 Germany is one of the world’s biggest gas importers and sources about 95 percent of its consumption from abroad.
 More than one quarter of Germany’s energy demand was covered by natural gas in 2021, the second most important energy source in the mix after oil.
-Russia (around 55 percent), Norway and the Netherlands are the most important source countries.
+Russia (around 55 percent), Norway and the Netherlands were the most important source countries.
 Gas is currently imported to Germany only via pipelines.

 Germany does not have its own regasification terminals for LNG and imports enter through neighbouring countries’ terminals, especially Belgium and the Netherlands.
 Germany also receives some LNG via road freight.